globus/action-provider-tools/docs/source/examples/input_schemas.rst

         class Config:
             schema_extra = {"example": {"echo_string": "hi there"}}

-With the model created, pass the **class name** to the ActionProvider description and load that into the ActionProvider:
+With the model created, pass the **class itself** to the ActionProvider description and load that into the ActionProvider:

 .. code-block:: python